NZRichard/OpenCore-Install-Guide/why-oc.md

 By default, OpenCore will assume that all OSes should be treated equally in regards to ACPI and SMBIOS information.
 The reason for this thinking consists of three parts:

-* This allows for proper multiboot support, like with [BootCamp](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html)
+* This allows for proper multiboot support, as with [BootCamp](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html)
 * Avoids poorly made DSDTs and encourages proper ACPI practices
-* Avoids edge cases where info is injected several times, commonly seen with Clover
+* Avoids edge cases where the same info is injected several times, as commonly seen with Clover
   * i.e. How would you handle SMBIOS and ACPI data injection once you booted boot.efi, but then get kicked out?
 The changes are already in memory and so trying to undo them can be quite dangerous.
 This is why Clover's method is frowned upon.

-However, there are quirks in OpenCore that allow for SMBIOS injection to be macOS-limited by patching where macOS reads SMBIOS info from.
-The `CustomSMIOSGuid` quirk with `CustomSMBIOSMode` set to `Custom` can break in the future and so we only recommend this option in the event of certain software breaking in other OSes.
+However, there are quirks in OpenCore that allow for SMBIOS injection to be macOS-limited by patching where macOS reads SMBIOS info from (Needs attention - unclear).
+The `CustomSMIOSGuid` quirk with `CustomSMBIOSMode` set to `Custom` can break in the future and so we only recommend this option in the event of certain software breaking in another OS.
 For best stability, please disable these quirks.

 ### Does OpenCore require a fresh install?

-Not at all in the event you have a "Vanilla" installation – what this refers to is whether the OS has tampered in any way, such as installing 3rd party kexts into the system volume or other unsupported modifications by Apple.
-When your system has been heavily tampered with, either by you or 3rd party utilities like Hackintool, we recommend a fresh install to avoid any potential issues.
+No. Opencore can boot any "Vanilla" macOS installation that has NOT been tampered with in any way, such as installing 3rd party kexts into the system volume or other unsupported modifications by Apple.
+When your system has been heavily tampered with, either by you or 3rd party utilities like Hackintool, we recommend a fresh install of macOS to avoid any potential issues.

 Special note for Clover users: please reset your NVRAM when installing with OpenCore.
-Many of Clover variables can conflict with OpenCore and macOS.
+Many Clover variables conflict with OpenCore and macOS.

 * Note: Thinkpad laptops are known to be semi-bricked after an NVRAM reset in OpenCore, we recommend resetting NVRAM by updating the BIOS on these machines.

 ### Does OpenCore only support limited versions of macOS?

 As of OpenCore 0.6.2, you can now boot every Intel version of macOS going all the way back to OS X 10.4!
-Proper support however will depend on your hardware, so please verify yourself: [Hardware Limitations](macos-limits.md)
+Proper support however will depend on your hardware, so please verify this for yourself: [Hardware Limitations](macos-limits.md)

 ::: details macOS Install Gallery